 Times like this can be frustrating, but they can also remind me that I don’t have to be perfect to be the kind of person I want to be.
-I don’t have a new post for you today, but I want to re-share some words from a few years ago about about what happens when we try to pretend we have it all together and what it really means to love and to lead.
+What happens when we try to pretend we have it all together and what does it really mean to love and to lead?

 I need your help.
 I’m hurting.

 He leaned heavily on the podium in front of his congregation without a trace of his usual energy and enthusiasm.
 His normally animated eyes were downcast.
 It was the weekend before the grand opening of the addition to our church building—a time for celebration.